Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 When does an LLC create real value for digital nomads?

 US-based clients paying via ACH or wire.
-US clients, platforms, and payment processors are built for US entities.
-An LLC with an EIN and a US bank account receives payments without withholding complications, W-8BEN forms, or cross-border payment friction.
-For founders earning primarily from US sources, the LLC removes payment infrastructure obstacles.
+US clients and payment processors are built for US entities.
+An LLC with an EIN and a US bank account receives payments cleanly, no withholding complications, no W-8BEN headaches.
+If most of your revenue comes from US sources, the LLC removes real friction.
+That said, Merchant of Record platforms like Paddle and Lemon Squeezy can accept payments without a US entity — the payment processor comparison breaks down when that trade-off makes sense.

 Multiple clients or platforms.
-A sole proprietor invoicing five clients from three countries creates five separate documentation threads with no unifying framework.
-An LLC consolidates these into a single entity relationship.
-Banks evaluating the account see business income flowing to a registered entity rather than irregular international payments to an individual.
+A sole proprietor invoicing five clients from three countries has five separate documentation threads with nothing tying them together.
+An LLC consolidates those into one entity.
+Banks see business income flowing to a registered company, not irregular international payments to some random individual.

-Banking stability matters.
-Banks apply risk models to account holders.
-An individual receiving international wire transfers from multiple countries presents a different risk profile than a registered LLC receiving business income.
-Account freezes, enhanced due diligence, and payment holds follow a pattern that the banking redundancy guide maps in detail.
+Banking stability.
+I've seen this firsthand.
+Banks apply risk models, and an individual receiving international wires from multiple countries flags differently than a registered LLC receiving business income.
+Account freezes, enhanced due diligence, payment holds - the banking redundancy guide covers the patterns.

 When does an LLC create unnecessary complexity?

-The founder is not a US person and has no US clients.
-A German freelancer working for European clients from Bali has no structural need for a US entity.
-The LLC creates US tax filing obligations (Form 5472) that did not previously exist.
-A local entity in the country of tax residency, or no entity at all, may be structurally simpler.
+You're not a US person and have no US clients.
+A German freelancer working for European clients from Bali doesn't need a US entity.
+The LLC creates US filing obligations (Form 5472) that didn't exist before.
+A local entity, or no entity at all, would be simpler.

 Revenue below $10,000–$15,000/yr.
-At this level, annual maintenance costs represent 5–10% of revenue.
-The documentation framework and liability boundary are the same regardless of revenue, but the cost burden is proportionally high.
-A sole proprietor with a separate business bank account and written client agreements has many of the same structural characteristics without the recurring fees.
+Maintenance costs eat 5–10% of gross revenue.
+A sole proprietor with a separate bank account and written client agreements gets most of the same practical benefits without the recurring fees.

-The founder has a single client or employer-like relationship.
-A digital nomad with one long-term contract doing effectively employee work through a freelance arrangement may have a worker classification question that an LLC does not resolve.
-The entity exists, but the underlying relationship may still trigger employment-related obligations.
+Single client or employer-like relationship.
+If you have one long-term contract and you're doing what amounts to employee work through a freelance label, an LLC doesn't fix the underlying worker classification question.
+The entity exists on paper, but the relationship may still trigger employment obligations.

 Get structural patterns other founders miss